 On October 18, 2017, a federal district judge in Alaska ordered a former employee to pay nearly $170,000 of his ex-employer’s legal fees as sanction for removing nine attorney-client privileged documents prior to his termination.
 The ruling was based on a decision this summer that the former employee willfully and

 On April 12, 2017, the Third Circuit partially revived a former in-house attorney’s whistleblower retaliation lawsuit against his previous employer.
 Danon v.
 Vanguard Group, Inc., No. 16-cv-2881.
-Plaintiff, a former in-house tax lawyer, previously raised retaliation claims against the Company in New York State Court under the New York False Claims Act, alleging he was … Continue Reading

 The Seventh Circuit recently issued a decision interpreting the anti-retaliation provisions of the False Claims Act (FCA).
 The decision provides important clarifications about how courts may interpret recent amendments to this provision.
 Like a recent decision by the Fourth Circuit, the Seventh Circuit finds that courts may inquire whether the employee’s underlying complaint of FCA fraud was objectively and subjectively reasonable.
 Using that standard, the Seventh Circuit affirmed a district court’s dismissal of the whistleblower’s claim on a motion for summary judgment.